 Article on Making data visualization more accessible for blind and low-vision individuals – MIT

-Hearing Impaired Resources
+Deaf/Hard of Hearing Resources

 Interview with Georgia Webber on her comic Dumb about damaging her vocal cords – in Paper Darts [DEFUNCT link]